smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 * structures and parameters, like *type*, *inputId*,...
 * **Transformer** will be handled later

-Schema: A note to data Objects: SDLB creates Schemata for all spark supported data objects: user defined or inference
+**Schema** A note to dataObjects: SDLB creates Schemata for all spark supported data objects: user defined or inference
 	- support for schema evolution
     + replaced or extended or extend (new column added, removed columns kept) schema
 		+ for JDBC and DeltaLakeTable, need to be enabled